brcolow/moodyjs/README.md

 * The 'heat map' is pretty, but with everything set to zero it is showing a lot of distortion - look into this.
 * The UI takes up a lot of space, the data entry would be better as tabbed tables selectable by clicking on the corresponding line, and segments should be shown and similarly clickable to highlight the entry field.
 See https://dev.to/joxx/building-a-tab-component-with-pure-css-using-radio-and-label-tags-200b.
 Or maybe use an accordion (https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/details).
 * Be as color-blind friendly as possible.
+* Add a help section explaining exactly what values should be entered and where they are obtained from for people not familiar with the Moody method.
+* Add an in-depth section explaining the Moody method with references to the original paper and K.J.
+Hume's Engineering Metrology (which Moody's original paper cites).

 ## Developer Notes